-- Litmus has a tool that can help predict which tab your email will land at GMail.
-Do a quick check to ensure it is landing in the tab you expect.
+- Litmus has a tool that can help predict which tab your email will land in at Gmail.
+Doing a quick check before sending a campaign lets you see whether it is likely to land in the tab you expect.

 - Email is classified and placed in tabs based on user interaction.
 Be sure to follow their bulk sender guidelines to help ensure your email is classified correctly.